thetillhoff/temingo/README.md

 <!--
 TODO
-Instead of doing os.Stat all the time, write functions that check against the existing internal filetree -->

-<!--
-TODO
-- write unit tests
+- write unit tests for temingo and fileIO
 - Set proper cmd descriptions
-- think how the path processing in Render(), Init(), and Watch() can be simplified in a way that doesn't require dedicated testing...

-- fail on invalid folder names (special chars etc) -> might be better in verifyHtml()
-- inform dev-server (serve? import as package?) via websocket, that there was a change. auto-include library for cache-reset and refresh websocket connection
+- Write a comment/description for each method (temingo and fileIO)
+- Move fileIO into dedicated repo

 - pass global variables like datetime (both one value for all, f.e. startTime, but also renderTime?)
-- fileWatcher should check if the renderedTemplate is actually different from the existing file (in output/) -> hash if the files exist, check rendered stuff only writeFile when an actual change occured -> take double care of files that are created newly / deleted
+- fileWatcher/Render should check if the renderedTemplate is actually different from the existing file (in output/) -> hash if the files exist, check rendered stuff only writeFile when an actual change occured -> take double care of files that are created newly / deleted
-- automatically prettify generated files by default - or minify, depending on configuration
+-->

+<!--
+html parser notes
+- parent -> Node / node-ref
+- siblings -> []Node
+- attributes (contains, not equals) -> map[string]string
+- content -> string/[]Node

 - prettifyHtml, minifyHtml, and the Css and Js equivalents must be dedicated packages.
 If they need to be implemented manually, but them in dedicated repos.
+- fail on invalid folder names (special chars etc) -> might be better in verifyHtml()
 - components can be packed into "component libraries", similar to a package.json. maybe `component.yaml`, `import.yaml` or `dependency.yaml`.
   - references are to git repos and tags therein.
   - alternatively introduce a global registry for components, like godocs